 Person or People Receiving Services: Within this document, person or people receiving services refers to people of all ages (i.e., children, adolescents, transition age youth, adults, and older adults) who are receiving one of the nine required services from the CCBHC (including through any DCO arrangements).
 Use of the term "patient" is restricted to areas where the statutory or other language is being quoted.
 In many places in the Certification Criteria, the person receiving services has a role in directing, expressing preferences, planning, and coordinating services.
-In these situations, when there is a legal guardian for the person receiving services, these roles shall also be filled by the legal guardian.
+In these situations, when there is a legal guardian for the person receiving services, these roles shall also be filled by the legal guardian

-Person-centered care: Person-centered care is aligned with the requirements of Section 2402(a) of the Patient Protection and Affordable Care Act, as implemented by the Department of Health & Human Services Guidance to HHS Agencies for Implementing Principles of Section 2403(a) of the Affordable Care Act: Standards for Person-Centered Planning and Self-Direction in Home and Community-Based Services Programs.38 That guidance defines "person-centered planning" as a process directed by the person with service needs which identifies recovery goals, objectives and strategies.
+Person-Centered Care is aligned with the requirements of Section 2402(a) of the Patient Protection and Affordable Care Act, as implemented by the Department of Health & Human Services Guidance to HHS Agencies for Implementing Principles of Section 2403(a) of the Affordable Care Act: Standards for Person-Centered Planning and Self-Direction in Home and Community-Based Services Programs.
+That guidance defines "person-centered planning" as a process directed by the person with service needs which identifies recovery goals, objectives and strategies.
 If the person receiving services wishes, this process may include a representative whom the person has freely chosen, or who is otherwise authorized to make personal or health decisions for the person.
 Person-centered planning also includes family members, legal guardians, friends, caregivers, and others whom the person wishes to include.
 Person-centered planning involves the person receiving services to the maximum extent possible.
-Person-centered planning also involves self-direction, which means the person receiving
+Person-centered planning also involves self-direction, which means the person receiving services has control over selecting and using services and supports, including control over the amount, duration, and scope of services and supports, as well as choice of providers.